LiorBuch/VisaDeviceHandler/README.md

     - Updated the logger to V1.0.0, adds better log format.
     - Fixed the find all issue where it cant find more than one device without crashing.

+    ### Change Log 0.6.3
+    - Fixed the issue of buffer not cleaning when searching for devices.